wp-plugins/gravatar-shortcode/readme.txt

 == Options ==
-In addition to email=”", you can also include the following attributes within the shortcode for extra formatting etc:
+In addition to email="", you can also include the following attributes within the shortcode for extra formatting etc:

+See http://dentedreality.com.au/projects/wp-plugin-gravatar-shortcode/ for more examples.

 * email: the email address to display the Gravatar for
 * size: a number (e.g. 60) representing the pixel size of the Gravatar to display (they are square)